valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 * `allow-oom`: use this flag to allow a script to execute when the server is out of memory (OOM).

-    Unless used, Redis will deny the execution of flagged scripts (Functions and Eval scripts with [shebang](/topics/eval-intro#eval-flags)) when in an OOM state.
+    Unless used, Valkey will deny the execution of flagged scripts (Functions and Eval scripts with [shebang](/topics/eval-intro#eval-flags)) when in an OOM state.
-    Furthermore, when you use this flag, the script can call any Redis command, including commands that aren't usually allowed in this state.
+    Furthermore, when you use this flag, the script can call any Valkey command, including commands that aren't usually allowed in this state.
     Specifying `no-writes` or using `FCALL_RO` / `EVAL_RO` also implies the script can run in OOM state (without specifying `allow-oom`)

 * `allow-stale`: a flag that enables running the flagged scripts (Functions and Eval scripts with [shebang](/topics/eval-intro#eval-flags)) against a stale replica when the `replica-serve-stale-data` config is set to `no` .

-    Redis can be set to prevent data consistency problems from using old data by having stale replicas return a runtime error.
+    Valkey can be set to prevent data consistency problems from using old data by having stale replicas return a runtime error.
-    For scripts that do not access the data, this flag can be set to allow stale Redis replicas to run the script.
+    For scripts that do not access the data, this flag can be set to allow stale Valkey replicas to run the script.
     Note however that the script will still be unable to execute any command that accesses stale data.

-* `no-cluster`: the flag causes the script to return an error in Redis cluster mode.
+* `no-cluster`: the flag causes the script to return an error in Valkey cluster mode.

-    Redis allows scripts to be executed both in standalone and cluster modes.
+    Valkey allows scripts to be executed both in standalone and cluster modes.
     Setting this flag prevents executing the script against nodes in the cluster.

 * `allow-cross-slot-keys`: The flag that allows a script to access keys from multiple slots.

-    Redis typically prevents any single command from accessing keys that hash to multiple slots.
+    Valkey typically prevents any single command from accessing keys that hash to multiple slots.
     This flag allows scripts to break this rule and access keys within the script that access multiple slots.
     Declared keys to the script are still always required to hash to a single slot.
-    Accessing keys from multiple slots is discouraged as applications should be designed to only access keys from a single slot at a time, allowing slots to move between Redis servers.
+    Accessing keys from multiple slots is discouraged as applications should be designed to only access keys from a single slot at a time, allowing slots to move between Valkey servers.

     This flag has no effect when cluster mode is disabled.